PKUHPC/scow-sync/README.md

 Optional arguments:

-  `-h, --help`  show this help message and exit
+  `-h, --help`  show help message and exit

   `-a ADDRESS, --address ADDRESS` address of the server